Guide to a Persian-ish Porch Supper

 JooJeh Chicken Kabab with Red Schug

 Roasted Cabbage with Blue Cheese, Pistachios, Fresh Herbs, and Jennifer's Balsamic Vinaigrette.
 My friend Jennifer started the most perfect grab-and-go business for those of us who hate to run through the fast food line.
-Verde is a green-forward salad, wraps, and bowls restaurant that focuses on being "verde" inside and out by through their whole ingredients, compostable containers, and bicycle delivery services.
+Verde is a green-forward salad, wraps, and bowls restaurant that focuses on being "Verde" inside and out through their whole ingredients, compostable containers, and bicycle delivery services.
 Verde's balsamic vinaigrette is one of my favorites and I was lucky enough to learn the secret behind this signature sauce!
 (View Recipe)

 Carolina Gold Rice Tah Dig – this is my absolutely favorite part of Krysten's Persian suppers.
 Not only is it bright and colorful, but it's "fun to flip"!
 I put my Southern spin on this traditional dish by using a cast iron skillet, Carolina Gold Rice, bacon fat, and mayonnaise.
 (View Recipe)

 Herbed Naan – This recipe is in my Hot Little Suppers cookbook!

 Persian Love Cake

 Cocoa & Cream Cookies (Callie's classic, of course!)